hashicorp/terraform-provider-azurerm/website/docs/r/data_factory_v2.html.markdown

 * `account_name` - (Required) Specifies the GitHub account name.

-* `collaboration_branch` - (Required) Specifies the branch of the repository to get code from.
+* `branch_name` - (Required) Specifies the branch of the repository to get code from.

-* `host_name` - (Required) Specifies the GitHub Enterprise host name.
+* `git_url` - (Required) Specifies the GitHub Enterprise host name.
 For example: https://github.mydomain.com.
 Use https://github.com for open source repositories.

 * `repository_name` - (Required) Specifies the name of the git repository.